vmchale/atspkg/ats-pkg/README.md

 This is a build system for ATS written in Haskell and configured with Dhall.
 It is not fully working, but the configuration format is now stable.

-`atspkg` works quite well as a build system, and less well as a package manager.
+`atspkg` works quite well as a build system, and acceptably well as a package manager.

 ## Features & Non-Features